Kano State: Population

-According to the 2006 PON census figures, Kano State had a population totaling 9,401,288.
+According to the 2006 PON census figures, Kano State had a population totalling 9,401,288.
 Based on the official data by the National Bureau of Statistics, Kano is the most populous state in the country followed by Lagos State.
 The state is mostly populated by the Hausa and Fulani people.

 Languages

-The official language of Kano State are Hausa and Fulfulde.
+The official languages of Kano State are Hausa and Fulfulde.
 Several Kainji languages, namely Moro, Kurama, and Map, are also spoken in the Doguwa local government area.